The Biggest Mistake Humans Ever Made?

 Driving Question: How could the development of agriculture be considered both good and bad for humanity?

-Everything changed for humanity once our foraging ancestors began to settle down in early communities.
-Agriculture not only dramatically changed the diets of early humans, but also their communities, lifestyles, networks, and systems of production and distribution—and these changes have massive consequences even to this day.
+Everything changed for humanity once our foraging ancestors began to settle down in early farming communities.
+Agriculture not only dramatically changed the diets of early humans, but also their communities, lifestyles, networks, and systems of production and distribution—and these changes have had and continue to have massive consequences.

 - Learn about differing perspectives for why early humans made the transition from foraging to farming.